Suzuki GT250: GT250 II

 Still only for the Japanese market, the 1972 GT250 II gained a disc front brake, gaiter on the front forks and Suzuki's Ram Air system.

 GT250K/L/M

 In 1973 the bike was restyled and released in Europe and America in 1973 as the GT250K.
 The exhausts were modified to comply with noise and emission regulations which reduced power.
-It was available in red or green with a white stripe.
+It was available in red, candy blue, candy pink or green with a white or silver stripe, outlined in black.
 The 1974 L and 1975 M models had minor cosmetic changes only.

 GT250A/B/C

 An updated engine was introduced in 1976 with a 4 bearing crankshaft, 2 extra transfer ports and larger carbs which increased power.
 The Ram Air System was removed.
 Although the GT250A faster than the previous model, it suffered from lack of power below 4,000 rpm.
 In the UK the model was heavily advertised with the then 500cc world champion Barry Sheene heading the campaign.
 The GT250 became the top selling 250 cc bike, the learner class at the time.
 The 1977 B and 1978 C models only differed by minor cosmetic changes.